krishna01989/glumbi/README.md

 - Authentication: email+password (JWT) or Sign in with Google (OAuth 2.0)
 - All JWT tokens are stateless and stored in `localStorage` (`glm_token`, `glm_role`)
-- Audio is cached in-memory on the backend so seeking doesn't re-generate TTS
+- Audio is cached in-memory on the backend so seeking doesn't re-generate TTS; cache key includes language and voice name so different voice selections each get their own cached file
+- Scheduled jobs run weekly (notifications) and monthly (quota reset); each run is recorded in the `scheduler_runs` DB table with a RUNNING → SUCCESS/FAILED status pattern so admins can see live job state

 ---